hungerapp/hotcake-take-home-assignment/README.md

 - E2E test case

 ### Tips on completing this task
-- The project maintainability is the most top priority in this
+- The project maintainability is the most top priority in this homework
 - Be as flexible as possible in your programming (maybe a little abstract, if you have any questions you can text us)
 - Testing, testing and testing.
 Make sure the prototype is functioning and meeting all the requirements.
 - Do not over engineering.
 Try to scope your working hour within 3 hours (1 hour per day).
 You may document all the optimization or technology concern that you think good to bring in the solution.